If there is one thing that truly competes with the terrain at Aspen Snowmass, its the shopping in town.

 In June every year, Aspen hosts the Aspen Food & Wine Classic, one of the most prestigious culinary events in the country.
 Needless to say, its foodie heaven here, and that's reflected in the shopping, too.
 Whether you are stocking up for a picnic, looking for some fancy noshes to take back to the hotel, or a tasty souvenir of your time in Aspen, you'll find it.

 Oh you'll find it for sure.

 In the last two years, Meat & Cheese has become one of Aspen's most beloved restaurants, but its Farm Shop to the right of the counter is also the perfect place to buy one of Colorado's best gourmet products — Avalanche Cheese Company's incredible cheese.
 Get a few slices of cured meat from the butcher's block, buy some gourmet crackers and you're in business.

 For a sweet finale, swing by the Rocky Mountain Chocolate Factory for a box of truffles.
 In need of vino?
-Carl's Pharmacy and Aspen Wine & Spirits both have a great selection of domestic and international wines.
+Aspen Grog Shop has been open since 1965 and has become an Aspen staple for wine, liquor, and beer.
+Carl's Pharmacy and Aspen Wine & Spirits also have a great selection of domestic and international wines.